 “Let's head back to the Citadel, report in, and take a week or two of down time, yeah?
 Been awhile since our last break.”

-Saren's electric gaze flicked to Nihlus', the ridge of his right browplate lifting incredulously.
+Saren's electric gaze turned to bear down on him, the pale ridge of his right browplate lifting incredulously.

-“Okaaaay...” he drew out the word, mandible quirking to the left in consideration.
+“Okaaaay...”
+Nihlus drew out the word, mandible quirking to the left in consideration.
 “One week of down time?
 Stop by a bathhouse for some nice... ”

 It really was unnerving sometimes how perfectly still and focused Saren could be.
 His former mentor did 'nonplussed' like a professional.